 - personal information about your credit history which we obtain from Credit Reference Agencies including data which originates from Royal Mail (UK postal addresses), local authorities (electoral roll), the insolvency service, Companies House, other lenders and providers of credit (who supply data to the Credit Reference Agencies), court judgments decrees and administration orders made publicly available through statutory public registers (see the section on Credit Reference Agencies below);

 - if you take a survey or interact with us in various other ways - demographics information and information about subjects that may interest you;

-- information necessary for legal compliance; and/or
+- information necessary for compliance with law and regulation; and/or

 - where you "like" us or make posts on our pages on social networking websites, such as Facebook, Twitter, YouTube and Instagram.

 When you use any of the services below, you may need to provide us with some additional personal information so that we can liaise with you in order to deal with your request, query, loan application and/or customer account registration.
-If you do choose to provide us with your personal information, we will collect that information for our own use and for the purposes described in this Policy.
+If you do choose to provide us with your personal information, we will collect that information for our own use and for the purposes described in this Notice.

 - use our 'live chat' facility to speak to one of our Personal Loans Advisors;

 - contact us by email using the information on our websites;

 - create a My Hitachi Personal Finance account;